 Among about 20 helminths that can cause neurologic disorders, the pork tapeworm Taenia solium causes by far the most cases in the Western Hemisphere.
 The resulting disorder is neurocysticercosis.
-After a person eats food contaminated with the worm’s eggs, larvae migrate to tissues, including the brain, spinal cord, and CSF pathways, and form cysts.
+After a person eats food contaminated with the worm’s eggs, larvae migrate to tissues, including the brain, spinal cord, and cerebrospinal fluid (CSF) pathways, and form cysts.
 Cyst diameter rarely exceeds 1 cm in neural parenchyma but may exceed 5 cm in CSF spaces.
+Older cysts frequently calcify.

 Neurocysticercosis is suspected in patients who live in or have come from developing countries and who have eosinophilic meningitis or unexplained seizures, cognitive or focal deficits, or personality changes.
 It is suggested by multiple calcified cystic lesions seen on CT or MRI; a contrast agent may enhance the lesions.
 Diagnosis requires serum and CSF serologic tests and occasionally cyst biopsy.

-Albendazole (7.5 mg/kg po q 12 h for 8 to 30 days; maximum daily dose, 800 mg) is the antihelminthic drug of choice.
-Alternatively, praziquantel 20 to 33 mg/kg po tid may be given for 30 days.
-Dexamethasone 8 mg once/day IV or po for the first 2 to 4 days may lessen the acute inflammatory response as the worms die.
+Albendazole (7.5 mg/kg orally every 12 hours for 8 to 30 days; maximum daily dose, 800 mg) is the antihelminthic drug of choice.
+Alternatively, praziquantel 20 to 33 mg/kg orally 3 times a day may be given for 30 days.
+Dexamethasone 8 mg IV or orally once a day for the first 2 to 4 days may lessen the acute inflammatory response as the worms die.
 Antihelminthic therapy can cause serious morbidity in patients with a large number of cysts and may not help patients with a single cyst.
 Treatment must be carefully individualized.

 In schistosomiasis, necrotizing eosinophilic granulomas develop in the brain, causing seizures, increased intracranial pressure, and diffuse and focal neurologic deficits.